 Because we have mixed year groups, we our curriculum works in three-year cycles for most of the year groups.
 Each academic year we teach four 8-9 week long units of work, with the other weeks of term for specific themed weeks or projects.
 Some subjects, for example RE, PE, PSHE and computing, are discretely taught in half term blocks.

-This class structure means that we cannot always introduce material in the order in which it appears in the National Curriculum, in chronological order, or sometimes in the order we might think best.
+This class structure means that we cannot always introduce material in the order in which it appears in the National Curriculum, in chronological order.
+Instead, we have arranged the National Curriculum content so that the children are able to visit and revisit themes and events across more than one year.
 Our curriculum is our progression model.
 It is designed around themes that we return to again and again, at different levels, so that the children are constantly revising the knowledge that they have alongside their greater knowledge and understanding of the concepts that we are learning.
 We have two main ways of doing this.
 The first is our GBA curriculum theme threads (see below) which are referred to constantly, both in planned curriculum learning and in incidental conversations.
 These threads are a summary of themes that are substantive concepts which are woven through all the different units of work as much as possible.
 They are not an exhaustive list but are key threads that teachers refer to as much as possible in any subject, including English and maths where applicable.

 The second way in which we demonstrate learning and progression is through the use of Big Ideas or Key concepts (second order disciplinary concepts).
 We are using these in Maths, Science, History and Geography already and will be developing them in some other subject areas alongside our colleagues in Learn Academies Trust.
 These Big Ideas examine the concepts of what it is to be a scientist or a geographer.
 We revisit these Big Ideas in different contexts, times and places through our teaching so that the children build a secure understanding of these subject concepts, and understand the ways in which learning in different units of a subject is linked.